§ 1301 Short title.

 (3) Testimony before the Board shall be under oath.

 (4) A record of the hearing shall be made.
 At the request and expense of any party such record shall be transcribed with a copy to the other party.

 (5) The decision of the Board shall be based upon sufficient legal evidence.
 If the charges are supported by such evidence, the Board may refuse to issue, or revoke or suspend a license or identification card, or otherwise discipline an individual.
 A suspended license or identification card may be reissued by Professional Licensing Section at the direction of the Board.

 (d) All decisions of the Board shall be final and conclusive.
 Where the applicant, licensee or identification card holder is in disagreement with the action of the Board, the individual may appeal the Board's decision to the Secretary within 30 days of service or the postmarked date of the copy of the decision mailed to the individual.
-The appeal shall be on the record to the Secretary as provided in the Administrative Procedures Act §§ 10142-10145 of Title 29.
+The appeal shall be on the record to the Secretary as provided in the Administrative Procedures Act, subchapter V of Chapter 101 of Title 29 (§ 10141 et seq. of Title 29).

 § 1330 Penalties.